ludocode/onramp/docs/virtual-machine.md

 - argument in r0: the handle of the file to close
 - return value in r0: always 0

-Closes the given file handle.
+Closes the given file handle or input/output/error streams.

-This can only be used to close files, not the input/output/error streams.
+The VM may ignore a request to close the input, output and error streams.

 This system call must return 0; an `fclose` call cannot fail.
 If the given file handle is a standard stream or is invalid, the behaviour is undefined.